briansimiyuj/doctor-appointment-app/README.md

     4. Create a ModalFooter component and mount it on the AddNoteModal component
         a.
 Create a button to submit the note
          i.
-Make it disabled if the title or content is empty
+Make it disabled if the title or content is empty ii.
+Call `handleAddNote` function from AddGeneralNotes hook when clicked
         b.
 Create a button to close the modal
+        i.
+Call `closeAddNoteModal` function from Notes Tab Context when clicked

   ### Add General Notes Hook